Stellar cusp and warm dust at the heart of NGC1068: Introduction

 \section{Introduction}

-In an AGN, the feeding of the central engine requires a matter accretion rate up to 10 M$_{\astrosun}~ yr^{-1}$ \citep{Hopkins12}.
-How is achieved the very final transfer of matter from kpc scale to the sub-parsec size of the accretion disc is still a matter of debate since the mechanism of loss of angular momentum at the smallest scale (say below 100 pc) is not well established (see \cite{Goodman03} for a review).
+In an Active Galactic Nucleus (AGN hereafter), considered here as the very central region encompassing the stellar cluster and a dense molecular core, the feeding of the Central Engine (CE in the following), i.e. the accretion disk, requires a matter accretion rate from 0.3 in Seyfert \citep{Bian03} up to 10 M$_{\astrosun}~ yr^{-1}$ \citep{Hopkins12} for the most luminous QSO.
+How is achieved the very final transfer of matter from kpc scale to the sub-parsec size of the accretion disc is still a matter of debate since the mechanism of loss of angular momentum at scale below 100 pc is not well established (see \cite{Goodman03} for a review).
 Neither is clear any relationship between this feeding mechanism and the likely existence of an obscuring torus, the paradigm proposed by \cite{Antonucci1985} years ago to interpret the Seyfert 1/2 duality, and that still remains valid in the light of recent ALMA or SPHERE polaro-imaging observations (\citealt{Garcia-Burillo16,Gratadour2015}).
-One of the most difficult problem for hydrodynamical models is to take into account a huge range of scales, from the 10 kpc one of spiral arms down to the 0.1 pc of the accretion disc, while integrating all possible processes such as cooling, star formation, self-gravity of the gas which are all highly non-linear.
+One of the most difficult problems for hydrodynamical models is to take into account a huge range of scales, from the 10 kpc one of spiral arms down to the 0.1 pc of the accretion disc, while integrating all possible processes such as cooling, star formation, self-gravity of the gas which are all highly non-linear.

 Recently \cite{Hopkins12}, using results from their multi-scale hydrodynamical model (\citealt{Hopkins10a, Hopkins10b, Hopkins11}), proposed that the formation, through instabilities, of lopsided eccentric gas+stellar discs of size of about 10 pc would be the dominant cause for angular momentum transport below this scale.
 The asymmetry of the stellar disc would be the main cause of the strong torque exerted on the gas.
-The model predict also surface densities of gas and stars with, for both some cuspy distributions.
+The model predicts also that surface densities of gas and stars both follow cuspy distributions.